-For example, is it an ensuite used by two people, or a family bathroom?
-For bathrooms that will be used by lots of people, porcelain tiles could be the better choice as they are more durable and hard-wearing than ceramic tiles.
+For example, is it an ensuite bathroom used by two people, or a family bathroom used by several members?
+For bathrooms used by lots of people, porcelain tiles can be the better choice as they are more durable and hard-wearing than ceramic tiles.

 Consider what style of tiles you would like to complete the look of your new bathroom.
-Timeless metro tiles with their bevelled edges are very on-trend.
-We have a range of metro, or ‘subway tiles’, in a variety of colours, so we’re sure you’ll find a tile to suit your new bathroom.
+Timeless Metro tiles with their bevelled edges are very on-trend.
+We have a range of Metro, or ‘subway tiles’, in a variety of colours, so we’re sure you’ll find a tile to suit your new bathroom.

-Perhaps you’re looking for a statement mosaic or patterned tile?
-Our exclusive One tile has a unique pattern that allows you to choose one of nine eye-catching designs.
+Or, perhaps you’re looking for a statement mosaic or patterned tile?
+Our exclusive One tile has a unique pattern that allows you to choose from as many as nine eye-catching designs.

-In a classic half bond or brick bond pattern the edge of one tile is in line with the centre of the tiles above and below.
+In a classic half bond or brick bond pattern, the edge of one tile is in line with the centre of the tiles above and below.
 This is particularly suited to rectangular tiles such as metro tiles but is not recommended for tiles over 500mm in length.

-For larger tiles we recommend fixing a ⅓ bond, where the edge of one tile is one third of the way along the tile on the row below.
+For larger tiles, we recommend fixing a ⅓ bond, where the edge of one tile is one-third of the way along the tile on the row below.
 For a more trend-led look, consider tiling in a herringbone pattern, which looks great with small format tiles or wood effect planks.